6 Waikumete Road, Glen Eden

 With construction underway in September 2017 we can expect to see the first residents moving in in July of 2019.
 During this time, a close working relationship with Mansons TCLM and CMP construction will expedite delivery of this much anticipated development.

 Everybody involved in the project is excited to be involved in a development that will positively contribute to the fabric of Auckland, both socially and physically”.

 Given the success the foundation has had with getting the first two developments off the ground a third site in Avondale has now been purchased and settled.
 This site is strategically located in the heart of the Avondale Town Centre which provides access to a vast array of services, public transport, train station 100m away and bus stop outside and recreational spaces, as well as education and employment opportunities.

 The design of this site is now underway, with construction starting in the second quarter of 2019.
-The site is anticipated to yield approximately 140 residential units with 60% of these identified for Social Housing.
+The site is anticipated to yield approximately 140 residential units with 60% of these identified for Community Housing.

 The Ted Manson Foundation Buzzy Bee float is available free of charge to attend any fundraising or school event within the Auckland region (20 kilometre distance from the city centre).

 The Buzzy Bee has been built around a truck so can be driven to site.
 The Buzzy Bee can seat up to 8 adults/ children comfortably and is a great way of raising funds.
 Two staff members from Manson’s will drive it to your event and set it up.
 The event organiser will need to arrange for a third person to be present for the duration of the event to load and unload children.

 For more information and bookings please fill in your details via our contacts page.